 The "safe" concentration in eggs is calculated by partitioning the acceptable daily intake (ADI) among meat (50%), milk (40%), and eggs (10%).
 This calculation depends on assumptions about food consumption that may or may not be valid.
-The 2015 TR, upon which the LS relies, gives scant attention to the potential health effects of chronic exposure to low levels of fenbendazole.
-Other research has indicated that fenbendazole may cause or contribute to immune system effects, liver tumors, and birth defects.1
+Other research has indicated that fenbendazole may cause or contribute to immune system effects, liver tumors, and birth defects.

 A European study finds "Oxfendazole sulfone [major metabolite of fenbendazole] residues were detected in eggs from 1 day after the first treatment up to 8 days after the last treatment.
-The highest residues were determined 1 to 2 days after the last treatment in a concentration range between 559 and 850 μ g/kg.
+The highest residues were determined 1 to 2 days after the last treatment in a concentration range between 559 and 850 $\mu$ g/kg.
 No oxfendazole sulfone residues above the limit of quantification were detected 9 days after the last treatment and at later time points."
-This suggests that \underline{if} fenbendazole is permitted for use in organic poultry, eggs should be discarded for 14 days (five days of treatment plus nine days of withdrawal).
+This suggests that $\underline{if}$ fenbendazole is permitted for use in organic poultry, eggs should be discarded for 14 days (five days of treatment plus nine days of withdrawal).